swaptacular/swpt_accounts/README.md

 * `configure`

   Initializes a new empty database, and creates the "chores" RabbitMQ queue.

-This needs to be run only once, but running it multiple times should not do any harm.
+  **IMPORTANT NOTE: This needs to be run only once (at the beginning), but running it multiple times should not do any harm.**

 * `webserver`